buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 For example, the Slow spell counters Haste, Remove Curse counters curses, Neutralize Poison counters poisons...

-The **own counterspell value** is computed with a check of 3d6 + MP + ability modifier for spells + times that Magic Adept has been taken. + 1 for each Magic Critical Success obtained in the Magic Check.
+Your **own counterspell value** is computed with a check of 3d6 + MP + ability modifier for spells + times that Magic Adept has been taken. + 1 for each Magic Critical Success obtained in the Magic Check.

 The counterspell value is **compared** with the DC of the magical effect to be countered.